Chch building fire contained

-A fire that tore through a two storey building owned by Tait Electronics has been contained by fire crews.
+A large fire has cost millions of dollars in damage to a two-storey building in northwest Christchurch.

-The building was one of three owned by the company and used to store electronic components.
+The fire has severely damaged the two storey building owned by Tait Electronics.
+It is one of three owned by the company and used to store electronic components.

 Office space was leased to two tenants, MimoMax, a subsidiary of Tait Electronics and the New Zealand Manufacturers Employers Association.